Speaking: Fluency & Coherence B1

-At A2 level, you learned to use basic connectors1 like "and" and "but".
-At B1, you can upgrade these words to show more complex relationships and sound more academic or formal.
+At the A2 level, you learned basic connectors like "and" and "but".
+To improve your fluency at B1, you can upgrade these words to show more complex relationships between your ideas.

 When you start a sentence with a connector like "Although" or "While", you create an introductory clause.
-It is very important to make a short pause after this clause, before you say the main part of the sentence.
+It is very important to make a short pause after this clause.

-This pause acts like a comma and makes your long, complex sentence much easier for the listener to understand.
+This pause makes your long, complex sentence much easier for the listener to understand.

 "Although" / "Even though"

 These can start a sentence or be in the middle.
-Starting the sentence with "Although" puts more emphasis on the surprising contrast.
+Starting the sentence emphasizes the contrast.

-• Although it was expensive, I bought the phone.
-(More emphatic)
+- Although it was expensive, I bought the phone.

-• I bought the phone although it was expensive.
-(Also correct)
+- I bought the phone although it was expensive.

 "While"